• Skip to primary navigation

-Now you have completed the first three stages and as you probably already have discovered there are many intensive rides.
-In fact, you are going to complete high intensity intervals more often than you are used to.
+Now you have completed the first three stages, and as you probably already have discovered, there are many intensive rides.
+As a result, you will meet high-intensity intervals more frequently than usual.

-As a rule of thumb, you should train hard every second day if you want to become stronger.
-If you do it more often you will over train.
+As a rule of thumb, you should train hard every second day to become stronger.
+If you do it more often, you will overtrain.

-If you train more frequently, ride with a higher intensity (more races, more intervals) or simply just ride more, you will force your body to adapt to these challenges.
-This way you can reach a higher level of fitness, but your body will not allow you to increase the total workload too fast.
-Good cyclists make use of these buttons to turn the workload up and down all the time.
+If you train more frequently, ride with a higher intensity (more races, more intervals), or train more, you will force your body to adapt to these challenges.
+This way, you can reach a higher level of fitness, but your body will not allow you to increase the total workload too fast.
+Good cyclists use these buttons to turn the workload up and down all the time.

-Actually, you could train twice every day if you did some proper planning.
-It is clear that the risk of over training gets bigger if you train that often, but this example is just to show you that the classic two-interval days and one race day per week is common but definitely not the only way to achieve great results.
+You could train twice every day if you did some proper planning.
+It is clear that the risk of overtraining gets more prominent if you ride that often, but this example is to show you that the classic two-interval days and one race day per week are standard but not the only way to achieve great results.

 Day 4